TECHNOLOGY, BUSINESS & RESEARCH SEMINARS - 2022/3

 - Intellectual property: importance of the patent search, protecting and exploiting research.

-Seminars: individual seminars will be delivered by speakers from different sectors to cover the following aspects;
+Seminars: individual seminars will be delivered by speakers from different sectors with emphasis on:

 - process design, modelling, optimisation, operations and control;